dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 [![](blueprints/B05.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/02%20Wall%20Structure/blueprints/B05.pdf)

 Lay one sheet up first and secure it to the joists enough to be able to get on top of it and finish fastening.
 Have one person pass sheets up while the other fastens.
 For the access hole lay the sheet on before fastening and mark the edges of the hole from the bottom.
-Measure out 3/4" from your line to increase the panel size and cut it out with the *Circular Saw*.
+Flip it over and measure out 3/4" from your line to increase the panel size and cut it out with the *Battery Powered Handheld Circular Saw*.

 ### Sheathing Fastening